nest-desktop/nest-desktop/docs/user/usage-external/usage-with-insite.rst

    :target: #enable-simulation-with-insite

-After successfully receiving a ping from the Insite Access node of the backend, you can activate the button :guilabel:`Insite` in the toolbar of the code editor (second from left).
+After successfully receiving a ping from the Insite Access node of the backend, you can activate the button :bdg:`Insite` in the toolbar of the code editor (second from left).

 |br|